-In Wall Street David v.
-Goliath story, 2 Goliaths fall
+In GameStop saga unfolding on Wall Street, 2 Goliaths fall

-In a David and Goliath saga that has emerged on Wall Street this year, Goliath has fallen.
+In the David and Goliath saga surrounding the struggling retail chain GameStop, Goliath has fallen.

 Two Goliaths, actually.

-A pair of big players that placed massive bets believing that the money-losing video game retailer GameStop will crash, have unwound those positions under severe pressure from an online campaign by smaller investors.
+A pair of professional investment firms that placed big bets that money-losing video game retailer GameStop’s stock will crash have largely abandoned their positions.
+The victors: an army of smaller investors who have been rallying on Reddit and elsewhere online to support GameStop’s stock and beat back the professionals.

-One of the two major investors that have surrendered, Citron Research, acknowledged Wednesday in a YouTube video that it has unwound its position at a loss.
-But Andrew Left, who runs Citron, said that does not change his belief that GameStop is a loser.
+One of the two major investors that surrendered, Citron Research, acknowledged Wednesday in a YouTube video that it unwound the majority of its bet that GameStop stock would fall.
+Andrew Left, who runs Citron, said it took “a loss, 100%” to do so, but that does not change his view that GameStop is a loser.

 “We move on.
 Nothing has changed with GameStop except the stock price,” Left said.
 He did acknowledge that Citron is taking a fresh look at how it bets against companies, in light of the GameStop campaign.